Are you over 55 and in debt? Are you worried you’ll retire before your debts are cleared?

-To get started, draw up a list of all your monthly incoming payments e.g. wages, investments, benefits, alimony etc. You can do this on paper, on a spreadsheet, or using our budget calculator.
+To get started, draw up a list of all your monthly incoming payments.
+Include wages, investments, benefits, alimony, etc. You should do this on a spreadsheet.

 If some of the amounts vary every month, then use the amount from the worst case scenario, i.e. the lowest possible amount of money coming in.

 Next, list all your monthly outgoing payments, e.g:

 - credit card payments (taking interest into account)